Why “The Unconventional Vegan”?:

 - I am vegan because I want to reduce my risk of heart disease, diabetes, cancer, high blood pressure and other diseases.

 1. I would like to spread the word about veganism.

-2. I would like to spread the word about minimalism and green living.
-Recently, I have learned more about the zero waste movement and am making changes in my lifestyle to reduce my waste.
+2. I would like to spread the word about minimalism and sustainable living.
+Recently, I have learned more about the zero waste movement and am making changes in my life to reduce my waste.